 Flemish Giant Rabbits

-This breed is super docile and can be great for urban areas.
+Flemish Giant rabbits is a breed that is super docile and can be great for urban areas.

 New Zealand Rabbits

-These rabbits come in a variety of colors and can get up to 12 lbs. in weight.
+These rabbits come in a variety of colors.
+New Zealand rabbits can get up to 12 lbs in weight.
+These are one of the most common breeds for meat.

 When prepared, it does have a pinkish color, and some may think it isn’t cooked, but it is fine.

-Once you have chosen the breed you want, you may want to do further research to ensure you are raising these animals with just the right care.
+Once you have chosen the breed you want, be sure to do further research to ensure you are raising these animals with just the right care.

-Each step of this process is important to get a good idea, and so we are going to look at each.
+Each step of this process is important.
+Get an idea of what to expect at each stage.
+We are going to look at each.

 The first step of successful mating is already done.

-Making sure to keep the ladies and men separate until you feel the time is right.
+Making sure to keep the males and females separate until you feel the time is right.
+You will want to be sure you have the means, including space, time, food, etc. to care for more rabbits.

 There are, of course, other things you can do or need to know about the mating process.

-- You will know that the deed is done when the male rabbit stiffens and falls of the female.
-You may think the poor guy has passed on to bunny heaven (what a way to go, right!) but he is fine and will return to normal in a few minutes.
+- You will know that the deed is done when the male rabbit stiffens and falls off the female.
+He will return to normal in a few minutes.

 Birthing cycle of rabbits are:

 - The big day is getting closer when you notice the momma pulling out her underbelly hair and adding it to her hole.
-This is done by them to ensure there is enough warmth for the kits.
+Mother rabbits do this to prepare for their young to ensure there is enough warmth for the kits.

-Once you have successfully mated and kept a litter, you will want to understand the aftercare system and what to expect from the other.
+Once you have successfully mated and kept a litter, you will want to understand the aftercare system.

 Here are a few key things to keep in mind: